One of World’s Top Marketing Speakers

 - Consulted for 30 of the Fortune 500

 - Started five multi-million dollar businesses from scratch

 - Named one of America’s top 3 social media consultants

 - Runs the world’s #1 content marketing blog

-- Given speeches to hundreds of organizations, including the US State Department and the US Olympic Committee
+- Given speeches to hundreds of organizations, including the US State Department, US Olympic Committee, and IBM

-Jay Baer can speak on a wide range of topics including Social Media, Content Marketing, Digital Marketing, Customer Relationship Management and Customer Service.
+Jay Baer can speak on a wide range of topics including Marketing, Marketing + Sales, Social Media, Content Marketing, Digital Marketing, Customer Relationship Management, and Customer Service.

 Jay will customize his presentation to be relevant and engaging to your specific audience by including relevant and targeted examples.

 Book Jay: To place a date hold, check speaking rates or to receive a customized speaking proposal, please visit this page.

 See Jay: To see most-requested keynote topics, sample presentations or to check current schedule visit the Speaking page.